Joplin boys, CJ girls win in ‘super night’ meeting

 No problem.

-The Joplin boys basketball team quickly erased a 5-0 hole to open the game and rolled to a Carl Junction 80-44 in a Central Ozark Conference contest on Tuesday night inside CJHS gymnasium.
+The Joplin boys basketball team quickly erased a 5-0 hole to open the game and rolled to a 80-44 victory over Carl Junction in a Central Ozark Conference contest on Tuesday night inside CJHS gymnasium.

 Joplin upped its record to 16-7 on the season and 4-3 in the COC.